didash20/Semantic-Cheatsheet/README.md

 # My Own Cheat Sheet
-This is a cheat sheet created in HTML with some of the concepts I have learned so far from HTML and CSS to help anyone build more websites in the future!
+This is a semantic cheatsheet for HTML and CSS with concepts I have learned so far.
+This cheatsheet was created with those same tools to help anyone build more websites with semantic structure in the future!

 ## Table of contents